Request a Free Consultation

 How Do Attorneys Prove Damages in a Wrongful Death Claim?

-Damages for wrongful death require the plaintiff to prove expected lifespan of the deceased, future earnings, estimated cost to maintain the decedent, and any amount that would have been given to his or her beneficiaries.
+Damages for wrongful death require the plaintiff to prove the expected lifespan of the deceased, future earnings, the estimated cost to maintain the decedent, and any amount that would have been given to his or her beneficiaries during the death lawsuit.
 Economists or actuaries tend to be used to analyze and calculate any damages.

 Contact Our Philadelphia Wrongful Death Attorney Today

-In addition to seeking medical and funeral costs, the family can seek compensation for the decedent’s lost income and retirement benefits as well as other benefits that would have accrued, pain and suffering, and loss of companionship and consortium.
+In addition to seeking medical and funeral costs, the family can seek compensation for the decedent’s lost income and retirement benefits as well as other benefits that would have accrued, such as pain and suffering, and loss of companionship and consortium during a death lawsuit.

 Finally, family members can seek what are known as punitive damages, which the court awards in cases in which a person or company behaved in a grossly reckless, careless or negligent manner.
-If you would like more information about wrongful deaths in Philadelphia, please contact a Philadelphia wrongful death lawyer online or call us at (215) 569-0200 for a free case evaluation.
+If you or one of your family members would like more information about a death lawsuit in Philadelphia, please contact a Philadelphia wrongful death lawyer online or call us at (215) 569-0200 for a free case evaluation.

 Frequently Asked Questions